Exact augmented Lagrangian duality for mixed integer convex optimization: Introduction

-The following discussion is organised in three sections.
-Section \ref{sec:preliminaries} provides necessary definitions and highlights the notation used in the paper.
-Section \ref{sec:results} outlines our primary results highlighting the developed generalizable contructive proof technique for proving existence of exact penalty representations in the case of MILPs, MIQPs and MICPs and construction of the penalty parameter in the respective cases.
-Section \ref{sec:proofs} illustrates the proofs of the results presented in Section \ref{sec:results}.
+The following discussion is organised in three sections. \Cref{sec:preliminaries} provides necessary definitions and highlights the notation used in the paper. \Cref{sec:results} outlines our primary results highlighting the developed generalizable contructive proof technique for proving existence of exact penalty representations in the case of MILPs, MIQPs and MICPs and construction of the penalty parameter in the respective cases. \Cref{sec:proofs} illustrates the proofs of the results presented in \Cref{sec:results}.